GiladAmir/Machine-Learning-Projects/README.md

+# 🧠 Machine Learning Projects

-This repository contains the solutions and implementations of exercises from an academic machine learning course.
+This repository contains the solutions and implementations of exercises from an academic Machine Learning course.
+Each project focuses on a different ML concept or algorithm, implemented from scratch using Python and NumPy.

+---

-Project 1 – Linear Regression for Housing Prices
+## 📈 Project 1 – Linear Regression for Housing Prices
-I applied univariate linear regression to predict house prices based on square footage.
-I performed data normalization using mean normalization, computed gradients efficiently using vectorized operations, and implemented preprocessing and training functions manually using NumPy.
+I applied **univariate linear regression** to predict house prices based on square footage.
+Key components:

-Project 2 – Decision Tree for Mushroom Classification I implemented a decision tree classifier from scratch using object-oriented programming in Python.
-I worked on preprocessing a categorical dataset of mushroom features and trained a tree to classify whether a mushroom is edible or poisonous, ensuring efficiency and proper handling of missing values.
+- Manual implementation using **NumPy**
+- **Mean normalization** for data preprocessing
+- **Vectorized gradient descent**
+- Custom functions for model training and prediction

+---

+## 🍄 Project 2 – Decision Tree for Mushroom Classification
+I implemented a **decision tree classifier** from scratch using **object-oriented programming**.
+The goal was to classify mushrooms as **edible or poisonous** based on categorical features.
+- Categorical data preprocessing
+- Tree-building using entropy-based information gain
+- Recursive splitting and leaf creation
+- Efficient handling of missing values

+---

-Project 3 – Bayesian Inference and MAP Classifier
+## 📊 Project 3 – Bayesian Inference and MAP Classifier
-I explored conditional independence, implemented a Poisson distribution log-PMF, and performed maximum likelihood estimation (MLE) using both iterative and analytic approaches.
-The focus was on probabilistic modeling and MAP estimation based on real-world data.

-Project 4 – Logistic Regression, Bayesian Estimation, and EM I implemented logistic regression using gradient descent, selected features via Pearson correlation, and worked on Naive Bayes classification and Expectation-Maximization (EM) for Gaussian mixture models.
-Emphasis was on probabilistic learning and iterative optimization.
+This project explored **probabilistic modeling** and **Maximum A Posteriori (MAP) estimation** using:
+- Poisson distribution and **log-PMF implementation**
+- **MLE (Maximum Likelihood Estimation)**: iterative and analytical
+- Conditional independence assumption
+- Application on real-world datasets

+---

+## 🧮 Project 4 – Logistic Regression, Naive Bayes, and EM
+A combined project covering:
+- **Logistic regression** with gradient descent
+- **Feature selection** using Pearson correlation
+- **Naive Bayes classification**
+- **EM (Expectation-Maximization)** for Gaussian mixture models
+- Focus on iterative probabilistic learning techniques

+---

-Project 5 – K-Means Clustering for Image Compression
+## 🎨 Project 5 – K-Means Clustering for Image Compression
-I implemented the K-means clustering algorithm for RGB color quantization.
+I implemented the **K-Means clustering** algorithm to reduce the number of colors in images:
-Each pixel in the image was treated as a point in RGB space and clustered into k centroids.
-I reduced the number of colors in images (e.g., to 16 or
-256) for compression, and visualized the results.
+- Each pixel represented as a 3D point in **RGB space**
+- Clustered into **k color centroids** (e.g., 16 or 256)
+- Image compression by replacing pixels with their closest centroid
+- Visualization of compressed images

+---

+Feel free to explore the individual folders for Jupyter notebooks, `.py` scripts, and sample visualizations.
+👨‍💻 All implementations are from scratch, demonstrating core ML principles without relying on external ML libraries.

+---